bitlayer-org/bitlayer-org.github.io/docs/Finality/UserGuides/HowtoMint.md

 ## 2. Pick your funding UTXOs
 Please ensure the selected UTXOs are not associated with derivative assets like BRC20.
-If UTXOs you choosed containes more BTC than you mint, extra BTC will back to your BTC address
+If UTXOs you choosed contains more BTC than you mint, extra BTC will back to your BTC address

 ![Pick your funding UTXOs](/img/Finality/tutorial/pick-your-funding-utxo.png)